ministryofjustice/opg-lpa/docs/runbooks/disaster_recovery/switching_to_dr.md

     6. check address lookups
     7. Download a PDF

-1Set up is complete of the environment, but you may also want to check in these changes and push to a CI build.
+Set up is complete of the environment, but you may also want to check in these changes and push to a CI build, which the next section should help with.

 ## 4. Set up CI ingress and commit changes